The East Coast New Zealand Travel Guide

 Observing local customs and polite behaviors significantly enriches your travel.

 A casual "Hello" or "Hi" is common for greetings.
 Handshakes are standard when meeting someone new.
-Using "Kia Ora" (hello in Māori) is broadly used by New Zealanders and is appreciated by locals as a gesture of respect for Māori culture.
+Using "Kia Ora" (hello in Māori) is broadly used by New Zealanders and locals appreciate it as a sign of respect for Māori culture.

 Tipping is not expected within New Zealand restaurants, cafes, or for general services.
-Polite behavior includes waiting until everyone at your table has been served before eating.
+Polite behavior includes waiting until everyone at your table used to be served before eating.

 Avoid discussing race or politics in a judgmental or critical way.
-Be mindful to Māori history and culture, notably regarding land issues or the Treaty of Waitangi, which happen to be significant and sometimes complex topics.
+Be mindful to Māori history and culture, notably regarding land issues or the Treaty of Waitangi, which are significant and sometimes complex topics.

 New Zealand is a progressive and inclusive country.
 LGBTQ+ rights are well-established and protected by law.
-Visitors are unlikely to face discrimination based on gender identity or sexual orientation.
+Guests are unlikely to face discrimination based on gender identity or sexual orientation.

-When planning, it's always recommended to review individual attraction websites or contact them directly for specific accessibility details, as older Art Deco buildings may have limited access due to their historic nature.
+When planning, it's always recommended to check individual attraction websites or contact them directly for specific accessibility details, as older Art Deco buildings may have limited access due to their historic nature.